Queen's Lane • Oxford • OX1 4AR • Tel: +44 (0)1865 279000

 A small grant (currently about £350) is made to each Fine Art student in their final year to help with the costs of the Degree Show.

-The St Edmund Hall Association has established this annual prize of £300 for innovation and enterprise in achieving or initiating a project or activity which falls outside of established college or university pursuits.
+The St Edmund Hall Association has established this annual prize of £300 for undertaking an exceptional enterprise or voluntary commitment in an activity which falls outside of established College or University pursuits.
 All current students, including visiting students, are eligible to apply for this award.
-The application form must be emailed to email@example.com by the end of first week of Trinity Term.
+The application form must be emailed to firstname.lastname@example.org by the end of first week of Trinity Term.

 This annual award of £200 is open to both undergraduates and postgraduates.
 The prize is awarded to an individual who has shown significant leadership qualities during their time at the Hall in any area, e.g. sport, charity work, journalism, theatre/drama, music, potential future academic leadership, or other outside interests.
 Students may nominate themselves or someone else.